simonhmartin/tutorials/ABBA_BABA_whole_genome/README.md

 **(NOTE: here we're working in R, or R Studio if you prefer)**

-To learn how the ABBA BABA test works, we will writing the code from scratch to do the test. **Start a new R script**.
+To learn how the ABBA BABA test works, we will be writing the code from scratch to do the test. **Start a new R script**.
 This will make it easy to re-run the whole analysis using different populations.

 #### R functions for ABBA BABA analyses

-First we define a function for computing the ABBA and BABA proportions at each site and use these to compute the D atstistic.
+* First we define a function for computing the ABBA and BABA proportions at each site and use these to compute the D atstistic.
 The input will be the frequency of the derived allele in populations P1, P2 and P3 (i.e. *p1*, *p1* and *p3*).
 (The frequency of the ancestral allele in the outgroup will be 1 at all sites because we used the outgroup to identify the ancestral allele, so this can be ignored).

 ```R
 D.stat <- function(p1, p2, p3) {